hugofloresgarcia/miid/week4/notes_on_audacity.md

 **cons**

 - only nn.Module subclasses may be converted to TorchScript, which means that preprocessing steps would still have to be implemented in C++
 - there are some limitations to what can be done inside the models.
 For example, adding control flow statements requires extra work that may end up overcomplicating things.
+If this is the case, I believe the model can be written using PyTorch's C++ frontend, and then restoring the model weights to a checkpoint.

 #### Using Audacity's mod-script-pipe